Site-decorated model for unconventional frustrated magnets: Ultranarrow phase crossover and two-dimensional spin reversal transition: Summary

 \section{Summary}

-In summary, site decoration has been introduced as a novel scheme for frustrated magnets, enabling exotic phase-switching phenomena in any dimension and yielding a rare exact result for 2D and 3D systems in a magnetic field.
-These discoveries establish a new paradigm for designing materials and devices with extreme sensitivity, where a hidden frustrated state---the half-ice, half-fire state---drives an abrupt spin reversal even under an infinitesimal applied field.
+In summary, site decoration has been introduced as an alternative scheme for frustrated magnets to the traditional bond decoration, enabling deeper understanding and faster identification of exotic phase-switching phenomena in any dimension and yielding rare exact results for 2D and 3D systems in a finite magnetic field.
+The resulting unconventional frustration and physics are clarified by exactly mapping the 1D site-decorated Ising model in a magnetic field onto a more intricate 1D zero-field bond-decorated $J_1$–$J_2$ Ising model with conventional geometrical frustration.
+These discoveries establish a paradigm for designing materials and devices with extreme sensitivity, where a hidden frustrated state---the half-ice, half-fire state---drives an abrupt spin reversal by a slight change in temperature or the magnitude of the external magnetic field (without changing its direction) even under an infinitesimal applied field.
+In addition, the site-decorated model offers a rigorous test ground for AI reasoning and machine learning in science.